Category Archives: British Royals

 In 1384, Richard II created Robert a Knight of the Order of the Garter.
 During the following two years, Robert received more honors from Richard II.
 He was created Marquess of Dublin and Duke of Ireland.
 The creation of both these peerages angered the nobility.
 Until then, the title of duke was reserved for close relatives of the king (usually sons) and it was the first time a marquess title was created in England.

 Robert began an affair with Agnes de Launcekrona, a Lady of the Bedchamber of Richard II’s first wife Anne of Bohemia.
-In 1387, Robert repudiated and divorced his wife Philippa, and then promptly married Agnes.
+In 1387, Robert repudiated and divorced his wife Philippa, and promptly married Agnes.
 This was considered a major scandal because Philippa was the first cousin of the King of England.
 Philippa’s powerful royal uncles, the sons of Edward III, John of Gaunt, Duke of Lancaster; Edmund of Langley, Duke of York; and Thomas of Woodstock, Duke of Gloucester, were beyond furious.
 Even Robert’s mother Maud de Ufford took Philippa’s side over her son’s.
 She cursed Robert for his actions and took Philippa into her household.
 Agnes never held the titles of Countess of Oxford or Duchess of Ireland, as Philippa continued to use those titles after the divorce.
 In 1389, Pope Urban VI declared Robert’s divorce to Philippa invalid, making his second marriage invalid.

 In 1386, Parliament blamed Richard II’s advisers, including Robert de Vere, for the military failures and accused them of misusing funds intended for the war.
 Parliament authorized a commission of nobles known as the Lords Appellant to take over the management of the kingdom and act as Richard II’s regents.
 There were originally three Lords Appellant: Thomas of Woodstock, Duke of Gloucester, son of Edward III and Richard’s uncle; Richard FitzAlan, 11th Earl of Arundel; and Thomas de Beauchamp, 12th Earl of Warwick.
 Later, Henry Bolingbroke, Earl of Derby (son of John of Gaunt, Richard’s first cousin and the future King Henry IV), and Thomas de Mowbray, 1st Duke of Norfolk also became Lords Appellant.
 Richard II did not recognize the authority of the Lords Appellant and started an unsuccessful military attempt to overthrow the Lords Appellant.
 In 1387, the Lords Appellant launched an armed rebellion against King Richard II and defeated an army under Robert de Vere, 9th Earl of Oxford at the Battle of Radcot Bridge on the River Thames, outside Oxford.